+There is good number of cheap places to eat and the restaurants offer fine dinning.
+Night life, enough to keep you busy, the pubs are a good place to start.
 A nice way to see Darwin is from the water, there are a number of great harbour cruises.
 Depending on the time of year you visit there are cultural events well worth a look.

 Tour and guides, yes there are dozens of operators ready and waiting.
 You could explore sub-tropical Top End or Kakadu, Litchfield and Katherine Gorge National Parks are nearby.
 Take a helicopter flight?